 If you’re trying to verify if someone is really the same person in a picture they showed you, start by doing a reverse image search on the image you were sent.

-2. Use a Professional People Search Engine
+2. Try a People Search

 3. Try LinkedIn